gramineproject/gramine/Documentation/devel/building.rst

 Dependencies for SGX
 ^^^^^^^^^^^^^^^^^^^^

-The build of Gramine with SGX support requires the corresponding SGX software infrastructure to be installed on the system.
+The build of Gramine with SGX support requires CPU with :term:`Flexible Launch Control (FLC)<FLC>` feature and the corresponding SGX software infrastructure to be installed on the system.
 We require Linux kernel with SGX driver built in (``CONFIG_X86_SGX=y``, which is the case for most of available distribution kernels), which is available since version 5.11 (and also as backported patches to older kernels in certain distros).
-Note this requires CPU with :term:`FLC`.

 Kernel version can be checked using the following command::